 No time to eat so slowly?
 Well the good news is that you don’t need to bring the same level of depth and slowness to every bite in the way we did in the raisin exercise.
-And start off slowly2 by choosing just 2 or 3 meals in your first week.
+And start off slowly2 by choosing just 1 meal or snack a day in your first week.
 Simply take a few moments to visually digest what is on your plate before you start, let the smell of your food activate your salivary glands and savour the texture and taste in each mouthful.
-Avoid other distractions - let food be the focus of this meal.
+Avoid other distractions - let food be the focus.

 Never get to eat alone?
 While it may be easier to do your first few mindful eating exercises on your own, it won’t be long before you’re ready to level up to practise being present to the conversation as well as present to the food you are eating.
 And how good does that feel?

-You’re finding it too boring?
+Finding it a bit challenging?
 Make it fun with these little tips:

 - Try eating with your non-dominant hand or chopsticks2

 - Think, with gratitude, about the journey of your food, being nurtured from a seed to your plate2